 Echinacea is a tall plant, reaching four feet tall at times.
 You can identify the leaves by their rough texture that decreases in size as they grow up the stem.
 Echinacea flowers are at the end of the long stems, typically 12 to 40mm wide, and purple.
 The petal droop after growing outward from the center.
 The long stems make Echinacea a perfect flower for a cutting garden.

 Coneflowers prefer a sunny location in the garden bed with fertile soil.
 For ideal growth, add compost and fertilizer to the soil.
 Coneflowers prefer well-draining soil but survive in a variety of climates.
 Place the plants 18 inches apart to allow the plants to spread.

 These purple coneflowers attract birds, butterflies, and birds to gardens.
 The plant is easy to grow and maintain; it is drought-resistant.
 Echinacea has a long history as herbal medicine, believed to cure dozens of ailments.

 Jack In The Pulpit-Arisaema triphyllum

-The Jack in the Pulpit can be found growing wildly in rich, moist woods-growing from New Brunswick, Canada to Florida.
-This plant is an exceptional addition to bog or rain gardens and its very tolerant of poorly drained soils.
+The Jack in the Pulpit can grow wildly in rich, moist woods-growing from New Brunswick, Canada, to Florida.
+This plant is an exceptional addition to bog or rain gardens, and it is very tolerant of poorly drained soils.
 Grow them from the berries' seeds planted in the fall in 6 inches of slightly acidic soil with lots of organic matter.
 These make an excellent addition to shade gardens and outliners around the edges of woodlands.

 Rue anemone - Thalictrum thalictroides